Mercury13/unicodia/README.md

 * Legacy hieroglyphs are done with the same attention as core
 * Hieroglyphs w/o description just somehow resemble the sample image, no efforts are made to make them look exactly
 * Same if the sample image is not in harmony with description
+* Short-haired man has absolutely no beard unless specified
+* Other men may have any beard except god’s

 ## Data
 Data is as neutral as possible.
 Examples.